 For example, a business has estimated that it will have $500,000 in overhead costs over the next twelve months.
-The company will use 100,000 direct labour hours as their basis.
+The company will use 100,000 direct labor hours as its basis.
 By dividing $500,000 by 100,000 hours, the predetermined overhead rate becomes $5.

-Many companies choose to use a formula that is established by dividing the expected overhead costs for a period by the standard labour costs.
-As in the previous example, the estimated overhead costs remain at $500,000, but it also expects to have $2,000,000 of direct labour costs during that same accounting time frame.
+Many companies choose to use a formula that is established by dividing the expected overhead costs for a period by the standard labor costs.
+As in the previous example, the estimated overhead costs remain at $500,000, but it also expects to have $2,000,000 of direct labor costs during that same accounting time frame.